 - Cryptocurrency basics and the history of digital currency

-- Types of cryptocurrency, like Bitcoin and Litecoin
+- Types of cryptocurrency like Bitcoin, Litecoin, and Ethereum

-- Cryptocurrency mining (including a guide to mining in 30 minutes or less)
+- Cryptocurrency mining (including a guide to mining Litecoin in 30 minutes or less)

 - Cryptocurrency legality, taxes, and regulations

 - Expert tips for seasoned cryptocurrency miners and users

 - And generally everything the average person would want to know about digital currency

 This video discusses bitcoin, but most of what they talk about here is common between all cryptocurrencies.
 We suggest watching this video before moving on as it gives what we consider to be one of the best explanations of bitcoin available on the internet.